ThomasdenH/iban_validate/README.md

 - _std_: **Enabled by default.** Enable the standard library.
 It is only used to provide implementations of [`Error`](https://doc.rust-lang.org/stable/std/error/trait.Error.html).
 - _serde_: Enable `serde` support for [`Iban`] and [`BaseIban`].

-## Documentation

-The full documentation is available at [docs.rs](https://docs.rs/iban_validate/).

 ## Contributing

-If you experience issues with this crate or want to help, please look [here](contributing.md).
+If you experience issues with this crate or want to help, please look [here](https://github.com/ThomasdenH/iban_validate/blob/master/contributing.md).

 ## Stability

-This crate has the goal of being usable on the latest stable version of Rust.
-Its minimum version is documented and tested against, although no extra effort is taken to support earlier versions.
-The minimum version of Rust can be increased, although this corresponds to a new major release.
-The crate does not use unsafe itself, although dependencies might.
-Breaking changes are not avoided in new major versions, although these will always be well-documented and the process of upgrading made clear.
+This crate is usable on the latest stable release of the Rust compiler and otherwise makes no stability guarantees.

 ## License